Grad Student Job Search

-- Oct.
-4 - Self-Assessment & Goal-Setting: What are your strengths, skills, values?
-Where are you going, & why?
+- Self-Assessment and Goal Setting: What are your strengths, skills, and values?

-- Job Search Preparation: Employer research, relationship builidng(networking), & position fit analysis
+- Job Search Preparation: Employer research, networking, and position fit analysis

-- Oct.
-25 - Resumes, CVs, & Cover Letters: Target your documents to get the interview!
+- Resumes and Cover Letters: Target your documents and get the interview!

 Whether you are looking for academic or non-academic positions, explore the following resources for assistance and information: